 - Reduced risk of relapse: Treatment can help people develop coping skills and strategies to avoid triggers and prevent relapse.
 Support groups and ongoing therapy can also provide a supportive network for people in recovery.

-- Increased quality of life: Recovery from addiction can lead to improved quality of life, including better financial stability, increased job opportunities, keeping your job when going to rehab, and more fulfilling relationships.
+- Increased quality of life: Recovery from addiction can improve quality of life, including better financial stability, increased job opportunities, keeping your job when going to rehab, and more fulfilling relationships.

 Addiction is a treatable condition; people can recover with proper support and treatment.
 If you think your partner may be struggling with addiction, approach the topic with empathy and understanding and encourage them to seek professional help.